Puzzl3d3d/simple-socket/README.md

 ### auto_convert
 When enabled, it treats all incoming data from the client/server as a JSON string, and automatically converts it using `json.loads`

-This setting is recommended, but enabling it isn't required
+This setting is recommended, but enabling it isn't required as you can instead use the `convert` keyword argument for a case-by-case approach

 ## Sending data